 But even if you would follow the ideal recommendations and eat exactly what you should following the ketogenic diet… I still have my doubts that it would be good for a liver that is already under pressure.

-This is an extreme diet that puts a lot of pressure on one’s body and especially liver, which will be forced to start producing ketones in large quantities after a lifetime of producing energy from blood sugar.
+This is an extreme diet that puts a lot of pressure on one’s body.
 Change is good and it is what you need to reverse fatty liver… but you need the right type of change.

-Since your liver is already under a lot of stress, probably enlarged due to the accumulated fats in the liver – and already has too much fat stored inside, going for such an extreme diet is dangerous in my opinion (but I’m not an expert – I must repeat that).
+Since your liver is already under a lot of stress, probably enlarged due to the accumulated fats in the liver – and already has too much fat stored inside, going for such an extreme diet is dangerous in my opinion.

 So please, if you consider following the keto diet to reverse your fatty liver, think again and do serious research before you make a decision.